 - Subscription growth trends out of line with KDDI Group expectations

-- Fall in ARPU (Average Revenue per Unit) due to tariff discounts sparked by fierce price competition, or higher sales commission and retention costs
+- Fall in communications revenues due to tariff discounts sparked by fierce price competition, or higher sales commission and retention costs

-- Decline in ARPU due to drop in service usage frequency by subscribers
+- Decline in communications revenues due to drop in service usage frequency by subscribers

 - Drop in customer satisfaction with the quality of the network or content due to unforeseen developments

-- Decrease in attractiveness of handsets or supplied content in comparison with offerings of rival carriers
+- Decrease in attractiveness of products and services such as handsets and supplied content in comparison with offerings of rival carriers

 - Increase in handset procurement costs associated with adoption of more advanced functions, or higher sales commissions

 - Drop in customer satisfaction caused by spam and threats stemming primarily from the security issues with smartphones, plus increases in costs to address these issues

 - Increase in network costs associated with the construction of base stations to accommodate new frequencies or the sharp rise in data traffic

 - Inability to acquire bandwidths in accordance with the Company's needs